madannaik/MLOPS/README.md

+3) **JOB3**:
-3) **JOB3**:Checks the accuracy of the trained model and if the accuarcy is not over 90% then **JOB3** tweak the architecture of the model and push back the code to github to retrain the model for  better accuracy.This cycle goes until accuracy of 90% is not acchieved. when the desired accuracy is achieved then **JOB4** take the role in play
+Checks the accuracy of the trained model and if the accuarcy is not over 90% then **JOB3** tweak the architecture of the model and push back the code to github to retrain the model for  better accuracy.This cycle goes until accuracy of 90% is not acchieved. when the desired accuracy is achieved then **JOB4** take the role in play

        sudo cd /root/developer